Robinlovelace/open-gat/README.md

 # New tools of the trade

-The previous sections support and expand on the two main premises of this paper: that geographic analysis has historically been disconnected from other aspects of transport planning analysis, and that the incumbent proprietary software products are not well suited to tackle 21<sup>st</sup> Century transport planning needs.
+The previous sections support and expand on the two main premises of this paper: that geographic analysis has much to offer transport planning, and that the incumbent proprietary software products are not well suited to tackle 21<sup>st</sup> Century transport planning needs.
 In this section the paper shifts gear, and moves onto solutions.
 It outlines the growth of free and open source software (FOSS) and how the movement can provide the foundations for more democratic and transparent transport planning workflows that bridge the ‘geographic gap’ in transport planning data analysis, modelling and visualisation.
 The focus is on three software ‘ecosystems’ — R, Python and QGIS — that are particularly promising for integrated geographic analysis in transport planning.

-Before exploring these ecosystems, it is worth first taking a step back and considering the open source software ‘landscape’ and what ‘open source’ actually means.
+Before exploring these ecosystems, it is worth first taking a step back and considering the open source software landscape and what ‘open source’ actually means.
 This overview also helps explain why R, Python and QGIS were selected from the range of open source options for closer attention.